2022 Houston Astros season: April

 On April 7, Astros left-handed pitcher Framber Valdez made his first career Opening Day start at Angel Stadium, opposite Los Angeles Angels two-way star Shohei Ohtani, the reigning American League (AL) Most Valuable Player (MVP).
 Rookie Jeremy Peña, making his major league debut, replaced at shortstop longtime franchise cornerstone Carlos Correa, who had departed via free agency.
 Valdez carried a shutout and had retired 15 consecutive batters until he pitched to Mike Trout in the bottom of the seventh inning.
 He reached on a throwing error by Peña, but Anthony Rendon grounded into a double play to deny the threat.
 Valdez, relying on his sinker in 50 percent of the pitches, got nine total ground ball outs.
 He recorded 6 2/3 scoreless innings pitched, while Ohtani allowed one run over 4 2/3 innings.
-Alex Bregman and Yordan Álvarez hit back-to-back home runs versus relief pitcher Ryan Tepera in the eighth inning.
+Alex Bregman and Yordan Alvarez hit back-to-back home runs versus relief pitcher Ryan Tepera in the eighth inning.
 The Astros prevailed, 3–1, allowing Valdez to win his first start on Opening Day, and giving the club a record-tying 10th consecutive Opening Day win.
 The Boston Beaneaters first accomplished the feat from 1887 to 1896.

 The Astros won the second game of the season, 13–6, aided by Peña's first major league home run.
 Batting versus Mike Mayers in the seventh inning, he hit it 423 feet to left field while his parents, Cecilia and former major league second baseman Gerónimo Peña, were interviewed by Heidi Watney on Apple TV+.
 The home run ignited an eight-run inning.
 Peña totaled three hits for the day—including his first in the major leagues in the second inning.
-Right fielder Kyle Tucker homered twice, and José Altuve, Aledmys Díaz and Alex Bregman each homered as well.
+Right fielder Kyle Tucker homered twice, and Jose Altuve, Aledmys Díaz and Alex Bregman each homered as well.

 Ace Justin Verlander made his first start since July 24, 2020, on April 9 versus Los Angeles.
 He completed five innings, allowed three hits–yielding a home run to Jared Walsh–and struck out seven.
 Walsh's home provided all the offense in the game as the Angels handed the Astros their first defeat of the season in a 2–0 score.

 In the April 10 game versus Los Angeles, starting pitcher José Urquidy debuted for the season with five solid innings that helped Houston hold on to a 2–1 lead.
 Four relievers hurled one scoreless inning apiece.
 Over his first four games, Peña collected six hits in 16 at bats.

 On April 11, 2022, third baseman Alex Bregman was named AL Player of the Week.
 Over the four games comprising MLB's Opening Weekend, he batted .429 (6-for-14) with two home runs, six RBI and a 1.286 OPS.